 David Westman, CAE

-David Westman, MBA, CPA, CAE, is executive director of the American Society of Colon & Rectal Surgeons, CEO of Westman & Associates Consulting, and cofounder of the Virtual Association Network.
+David Westman, MBA, CPA, CAE, is cofounder of the Virtual Association Network and CEO of Westman & Associates Consulting, LLC, in Chicago.